 There are many employment opportunities for foreigners in Taipei.
 That said, aside from company transfers, opportunities for expats in Taiwan are concentrated in a few industries, such as IT, English teaching, translation, international trade and journalism.
-There are many English-language publications, so qualified expats may find work with a newspaper, magazine or with other publishers.
-Long-term residents often start up their own businesses, including bars, bakeries and restaurants.
+There are many English-language publications, so qualified expats may find work with a newspaper, magazine or other publishers.
+Long-term residents often start their own businesses, including bars, bakeries and restaurants.

 Finding a job in Taipei